 Swimming in the tidal pool

-Stepping out of the sauna into the outside air was fine — it was still and not windy.
-The tidal pool wasn’t right beside the sauna, so I had a short walk across a pebble‑stone car park area to get to it.
-It did take a bit of time out of the session.
-I’d usually dip three or four times, but with the walk I only managed two.
+Stepping out of the sauna the air was still and not windy, which helped.
+The tidal pool isn’t right beside the sauna — there’s a short walk across a pebble car park to get to it, which does take a bit of time out of the session.
+I’d usually dip three or four times but only managed two.

-There are ladders down into the pool, and the water level was high.
-Once you’re in, you can’t touch the bottom.
-The water was extremely cold — even for me — but I just settled into my breathing technique and swam for a few minutes and then came out.
-I didn’t try to do a full length because it was so cold, and I know it’s safer to come out before you start to feel “fine”.
-Along the wall there were colourful pegs to hang your towel on, which was a nice touch.
+There are ladders down into the pool and the water level was high — once you’re in you can’t touch the bottom.
+The water was extremely cold, even for me, but I settled into my breathing technique and swam for a few minutes before coming out.
+I didn’t try to do a full length.
+I know it’s safer to come out before you start to feel “fine.”
+Along the wall there were colourful pegs to hang your towel on, a nice touch.

 You can see straight out to sea from the pool.
-A few cold‑water swimmers were coming out just as I was going in, and a couple mentioned they go down most mornings – even in winter.
-Another wild swimming group went in after me, but when I was actually in the water I had it to myself.
+A few cold water swimmers were coming out just as I was going in — a couple mentioned they go down most mornings, even in winter.
+Another group went in after me, but when I was actually in the water I had it to myself.

-I always get a buzz when I come out of cold water, and I don’t feel cold at all.
+The buzz coming out of cold water never gets old.
 Walking back into the heat of the sauna gives you that warm, tingly feeling through your whole body — one of the best parts of the whole cycle.

 After the swim and overall thoughts

-I always like to finish with one last warm-up in the sauna, and it felt great as usual.
-The younger group who were sharing the session with me were in too.
-They weren’t your typical sauna‑goers — they’d been out the night before and were nursing hangovers — but they were friendly and chatty, and it added a bit of humour to the end of the session.
-They asked me to take a few photos for them before we all headed out.
+I always like to finish with one last warm-up in the sauna.
+The younger group sharing the session were in too — they’d been out the night before and were nursing hangovers, not your typical sauna-goers.
+But they were friendly and chatty and it added a bit of humour to the end of the session.
+They asked me to take a few photos before we all headed out.

 There are no changing rooms, so I got dried and dressed beside my car under my changing robe.
-There is a public toilet nearby if anyone prefers changing indoors.
-I stayed for a bit afterwards and chatted to the host while the next session was going on.
-She told me she’d moved to Cellardyke after living in Edinburgh and preferred the slower pace of life here.
+There’s a public toilet nearby if you’d prefer to change indoors.
+I stayed for a bit afterwards chatting to the host — she’d moved to Cellardyke from Edinburgh and preferred the slower pace of life here.

-I always feel great after a cold dip — a proper buzz and a happy, clear feeling that lasts for hours.
-I’d definitely go back, and I want to take my fiancé next time so he can try it too.
+I always feel great after a cold dip — a proper buzz and a clear, happy feeling that lasts for hours.
+I’d go back, and I want to bring my fiancé next time.

 Is this for you